MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation-guide.md

 6. Protect virtual network traffic across virtual hubs with NSGs.

-## File -&gt; new -&gt; "landing zone" for applications and workloads
+### File -&gt; new -&gt; "landing zone" for applications and workloads

-1. Create a subscription and assign the requestor as the "subscription owner".
+1. Create a subscription and assign the requestor as the subscription owner.

 2. Assign the subscription within the management group hierarchy.